Low Histamine Diet Plan

 Some histamine foods lists include a lot of high sugar or packaged foods in the “safe” column.
 But processed foods (even gluten-free!) can make MCAS and Histamine Intolerance worse over time!

-So, I used the most reliable research available.
-I also included my own clinical experience from talking with thousands of people with Mast Cell Activation Syndrome and Histamine Intolerance over the years.
+So, we used the most reliable research available. we also included our own clinical experience from talking with thousands of people with Mast Cell Activation Syndrome and Histamine Intolerance over the years.

 Now, as you work on your low histamine diet plan, it’s important to know that everyone has a different level of tolerance or intolerance.